 Duncan Leases.
-In 1991, we entered into a long-term capital lease agreement with a partnership in which Mr. Duncan held a 50% ownership interest.
-Mr. Duncan later sold that interest to an individual who later became his spouse.
-However, Mr. Duncan remains a guarantor on the note which was used to finance the acquisition of the property subject to the lease.
-The leased asset was capitalized in 1991 at the owner's cost of \$900,000 and the related obligation was recorded in the accompanying financial statements.
-The lease agreement was amended in 2008, and we have increased our existing capital lease asset and liability by \$1.3 million to record the extension of the capital lease.
+We entered into a long-term capital lease agreement in 1991 with the wife of GCI's President and CEO for property occupied by us.
+The leased asset was capitalized in 1991 at the owner's cost of \$900,000 and the related obligation was recorded.
+The lease agreement was amended in April 2008 and our existing capital lease asset and liability increased by \$1.3 million to record the extension of this capital lease.
 The amended lease terminates on September 30, 2026.
 The property consists of a building presently occupied by us.
 As of December 31, 2013, the payments on the lease were \$23,932 per month.
 They continue at that rate through September 2014.
 In October 2014, the payments on the lease will increase to \$24,732 per month.

-In January 2001 we entered into an aircraft operating lease agreement with a company owned by Mr. Duncan.
-The lease was amended several times, most recently on May 9, 2011.
-The amended lease agreement added the lease of a second aircraft.
-The lease term of the original aircraft could be terminated at any time upon 90 days written notice.
-This notice was provided and as of January 1, 2013, the original aircraft lease, and its monthly rate of \$45,000, ended.
-The lease term of the second aircraft may be terminated at any time upon 12 months' written notice.
-The monthly lease rate of the second aircraft is \$132,000.
+In January 2001 we entered into an aircraft operating lease agreement with a company owned by GCI's President and CEO.
+The lease was amended several times, most recently in May 2011.
+The lease term of the aircraft may be terminated at any time by us upon 12 months' written notice.
+The monthly lease rate of the aircraft is \$132,000.
 In 2001, we paid a deposit of \$1.5 million in connection with the lease.
 The deposit will be repaid to us no later than six months after the agreement terminates.